 Hematopoietic stimulants are called granulocyte colony stimulating factors (G-CSF) or granulocyte-macrophage colony stimulating factors (GM-CSF).
-They are given as shots under your skin.
-People usually get a shot every day.
-But Neulasta is longer-lasting and may be given less often.
+They are most often given as shots under your skin.

 How It Works

 Hematopoietic stimulants are the man-made form of something that is produced naturally by your body.
 These drugs help your bone marrow make new white blood cells.

 When you have chemotherapy for cancer, it kills the cells in your bone marrow.
 Hematopoietic stimulants help your bone marrow make new white blood cells.
 You need white blood cells to prevent or fight infection while you are being treated with chemotherapy.